steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 rely on directory rename being an `O(1)` atomic operation: callers output their work to temporary directories in the destination filesystem, then rename these directories to the final destination as way of committing work.
-This is the perfect solution for commiting work against any filesystem, implementing the full semantics of the `FileSystem.rename()` command.
+This is the perfect solution for commiting work against any filesystem with consistent listing operations and where the `FileSystem.rename()` command is an atomic `O(1)` operation.

 Using rename allows individual tasks to work in temporary directories, with the rename as the atomic operation can be used to explicitly commit tasks and ultimately the entire job.
 Because the cost of the rename is low, it can be